oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

 ## Task 2: Import the integration
 Upload the integration configuration into OIC.

+1. Open the OIC Service console.
+If you were logged out, use the following steps to re-open it.
-1. Go the OIC service console menu and select
+    1. Go to the OCI Console menu, select *Developer Services*, then *Integration*.
-    1. Developer Services
-    2. Application Integration
-1. In the *Integration instances* list, select *oic*
+    1. In the *Integration Instances* list, click **oic**.
-1. Click the **Service Console** button to open a new browser tab with the OIC service console.
+    1. On the *oic* integration instance details page, click the **Service console** button.
-1. In the OIC service console, on the left menu, choose *Design*, then *Package*
+1. In the OIC service console, on the left menu, choose *Design*, then *Packages*
-1. Click *Import*
+1. Click the *Import* button
     - Browse to choose *OPENSEARCH_OIC.par*
         - Go to the directory on your local computer where you downloaded files from GITHUB
         - In the directory **oic**, you will find *OPENSEARCH_OIC.par*